junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Then he remembers how torn it was.
 But now it seems all perfectly fixed.

-It must also be one of the angel's abilities then, he guesses.
+It must also be one of the angel's abilities, then, he guesses.

 Castiel doesn't show a sign that he hears the door opening.

 Dean stands at the thin slit of the opening, watching his back.
 The tunic covers his body, but doesn't hide his wings.
 The burned feathers are not healing, but the torn and broken ones are.
-The broken joints are no longer limp lifelessly behind his back.
+The broken joints are no longer limping lifelessly behind his back.
 Instead, they are now stretching upward, holding newly grown feathers.
 Dean can tell they are young feathers because the color is a shade lighter than the rest.

 He stares at them, fascinated.